Explore Borneo's lush rainforest in search of wild orangutan and the rare pygmy elephant

-During the project you will learn about orangutans within the rehabilitation stage and also come to understand the process of releasing them back to the wild.
+During the project you will learn about orangutans within the rehabilitation stage, also coming to understand the process of releasing them back to the wild.
 Through this you will recognise and compare these situations with that of captive animals, and those with threatened habitats.

 In order to see as much wildlife as possible, some of the monitoring/data collection will be conducted from a boat whilst cruising along the main river and its tributaries to observe the endangered wildlife roaming the forest along the river banks.

 Another important method of preserving the local environment is through reforestation.
 Part of your time will, therefore, be spent planting new trees and tending to the pygmy elephant and orangutan habitat so as to help their numbers slowly increase.
 Doing so is a vital part of the crusade to ensure the survival of these unique and magnificent animals.

 As a volunteer, you will also work with this welcoming and friendly community, living along the river bank.
 Educating the community and providing them with economic motivation for conservation is one of the best ways of protecting local wildlife and all volunteers will contribute to this education effort.
 There is also an opportunity to work with local school children, educating them about the importance of conservation for their home environment and way of life.

 You will be taken on numerous treks so as to spot an extensive range of flora and fauna inland, as well as learn about the mysterious rainforests of Sabah.
 Intrepid travelers rejoice: these are truly memorable experiences which you will remember for a lifetime!